root-project/root/README/ReleaseNotes/v608/index.md

 * Add a new class named `TThreadedObject` which helps making objects thread private and merging them.
 * Add tutorial showing how to fill randomly histograms using the `TProcessExecutor` class.
 * Add tutorial showing how to fill randomly histograms from multiple threads.
-* Add the ROOT::TSPinMutex class, a spin mutex compliant with C++11 requirements.
+* Add the `ROOT::TSpinMutex` class, a spin mutex compliant with C++11 requirements.
-* Add a new Implicit Multi-Threading (IMT) use case, incarnated in method TTreeProcessor::Process.
-TTProcessor::Process allows to process the entries of a TTree in parallel.
+* Add a new Implicit Multi-Threading (IMT) use case, incarnated in method `TTreeProcessor::Process`. `TTProcessor::Process` allows to process the entries of a TTree in parallel.
 The user provides a function that receives one parameter, a TTreeReader, that can be used to iterate over a subrange of entries.
 Each subrange corresponds to a cluster in the TTree and is processed by a task, which can potentially be run in parallel with other tasks.
-* Add a new implementation of a RW lock, ROOT::TRWSpinLock, which is based on a ROOT::TSPinMutex.
-TRWSpinLock tries to make faster the scenario when readers come and go but there is no writer, while still preventing starvation of writers.
+* Add a new implementation of a RW lock, `ROOT::TRWSpinLock`, which is based on a `ROOT::TSpinMutex`. `TRWSpinLock` tries to make faster the scenario when readers come and go but there is no writer, while still preventing starvation of writers.

 ## I/O Libraries

-* Support I/O of std::unique_ptrs and STL collections thereof.
+* Support I/O of `std::unique_ptr`s and STL collections thereof.
-* Support I/O of std::array.
+* Support I/O of `std::array`.
-* Support I/O of std::tuple.
+* Support I/O of `std::tuple`.
 The dictionary for those is never auto generated and thus requires explicit request of the dictionary for each std::tuple class template instantiation used, like most other class templates.
 * Custom streamers need to #include TBuffer.h explicitly (see [section Core Libraries](#core-libs))
 * Check and flag short reads as errors in the xroot plugins.
 This fixes [ROOT-3341].
 * Added support for AWS temporary security credentials to TS3WebFile by allowing the security token to be given.
 * Resolve an issue when space is freed in a large `ROOT` file and a TDirectory is updated and stored the lower (less than 2GB) freed portion of the file [ROOT-8055].

 - ##### TBufferJSON:
-   - support data members with //[fN] comment
+    + support data members with `//[fN]` comment
-   - preliminary support of STL containers
+    + preliminary support of STL containers
-   - JSON data can be produced with TObject::SaveAs() method
+    + JSON data can be produced with `TObject::SaveAs()` method

 ## TTree Libraries

 * TChains can now be histogrammed without any C++ code, using the command line tool `rootdrawtree`.
 It is based on the new class `TSimpleAnalysis`.
-* Do not automatically setup read cache during TTree::Fill().
+* Do not automatically setup read cache during `TTree::Fill()`.
 This fixes [ROOT-8031].
-* Make sure the option "PARA" in TTRe::Draw is used with at least tow variables [ROOT-8196].
+* Make sure the option "PARA" in `TTre::Draw` is used with at least tow variables [ROOT-8196].
 * The with `goff` option one can use as many variables as needed.
 There no more limitation, like with the options `para`and `candle`.
 * Fix detection of errors that appears in nested TTreeFormula [ROOT-8218]